perl method definition benchmark

 }

 but I quickly realized that it is slow.
 Very slow.
-So I reverted it back to plain perl by small script and stopped thinking about methods and their signatures.
+So I reverted it back to plain perl by a small script and stopped thinking about methods and their signatures.

 But recently I found another module trying to achieve same syntax, Method::Signatures::Simple (MSS).
 Still remembering previous lesson, made some benchmarks to prevent surprises later.
+Further work led me to use of Function::Parameters, which has even nicer syntax.

 Results